Skellinghoff/p1JarodWellinghoff/README.md

 <img src="Menu_Cropped.jpg">

+The microwave will also start without asking the user for any confirmation of their choice.
+There is no way to go back to the selection menu, say by pressing the "Stop" button, if the user accidentally chooses the wrong option.

 This interface has a total of 31 buttons, only about half of them are used frequently.
 Notice the 6 darker buttons just under the LCD display.
 No one in the house has ever used these buttons - except the "popcorn" button, which undercooks the popcorn and does not allow the user to add anymore cook time.

 <img src="PopcornGif.gif" width="600">